Robot (Doctor Who): Home media

 Robot first entered the home video market as a VHS release in February 1992.
 The North American VHS release occurred in 1994 when CBS/Fox Video released the serial.

 BBC Video first released Robot on DVD in the United Kingdom on 4 June 2007.
 It was released later in the United States on 14 August 2007.
 The DVD release received generally positive reviews and was praised for the extras, including a documentary titled Are Friends Electric? detailing the production and casting of the show.
 Robot was released as part of issue 49 of Doctor Who DVD Files, published 17 November 2010.

 Other merchandise

+Denys Fisher Toys released an 8" posable action figure of Robot K1 named "Doctor Who Giant Robot" in 1976.

 Eaglemoss Collections released a special issue magazine that included a hand painted figurine of Robot K1 on 2 September 2014.
 It was presented as the fourth special in the Doctor Who Figurine Collection.

 Doctor Who Battles in Time released a rare card number 787 of Robot K1 in the Ultimate Monsters which was part of the other card category collections of Exterminator, Annihilator, Invader and Devastator.